Diamond Sunrise

 The High Council (strategic governance and constitutional authority)

-• Meets quarterly (may be virtual; extraordinary sessions may be called)
+• Meets quarterly (may be virtual; extraordinary sessions may be called).

-• Constitutional amendments (2/3 majority)
+• Constitutional amendments (2/3 majority of seated voting members)

 • Advancement decisions for Level 4 and above